Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Introduction

-Further insights into the the thermodynamic properties of the emitting gas of $z\sim3$ blobs can be gained from ground based IFS data due to the potential detectability of other rest-frame UV emission lines.
-Especially \ion{He}{ii} $\lambda 1640$ and \ion{C}{iv} $\lambda 1550$ emission have been used as diagnostics for LABs \citep{Prescott2009,Scarlata2009b,Arrigoni-Battaia2015}.
+Further insights into the thermodynamic properties of the emitting gas of $z\sim3$ blobs can be gained from ground based IFS data due to the potential detectability of other rest-frame UV emission lines.
+Especially \ion{He}{ii} $\lambda 1640$ and \ion{C}{iv} $\lambda 1550$ emission lines have been used as diagnostics for LABs \citep{Prescott2009,Scarlata2009b,Arrigoni-Battaia2015}.
 Both lines act as gas-coolants, but for a higher temperature ($T \approx 10^5$\,K) gas phase compared to Ly$\alpha$ which cools the $10^4$K phase \citep{Yang2006}.
 Heating sources driving this phase could be feedback effects from the embedded galaxies \citep{Mori2004,Cabot2016} or the gravitational potential of the halo hosting the blob \citep{Yang2006,Dijkstra2009}.
-However, both lines can also be powered by photo-ionisation, but require the abundance of higher energy photons to produce the recombining species.
-Such hard ionising radiation is only expected in the vicinity of extremely low metallicity stellar populations \citep[see, e.g. review by ][]{Schaerer2013} or near an AGN \citep[e.g.][]{Humphrey2019}.
+Both lines can also be powered via photo-ionisation, but require the abundance of higher energy photons to produce the recombining species.
+Such hard ionising radiation is only expected in the vicinity of extreme low metallicity stellar populations \citep[e.g. ][]{Schaerer2013} or in the surroundings of an AGN \citep[e.g.][]{Humphrey2019}.
 Analysing relative line strengths and comparing the spatial distribution of the \ion{He}{ii} and \ion{C}{iv} emitting gas to the positions of potential ionising sources within blob may help to distinguish between photo-ionisation and cooling-radiation scenarios.

-With the aim to decipher the physical processes at work in LABs we present here the so-far deepest obtained IFS observations of a giant $z\sim3$ LAB.
-Our target is the the prototypical giant \citeauthor{Steidel2000} LAB -- SSA-22a Lyman $\alpha$ blob 1 (LAB1).
+With the aim to decipher the physical processes at work in LABs we present the deepest IFS observations of a giant $z\sim3$ LAB obtained so far.
+Our target is the prototypical giant \citeauthor{Steidel2000} LAB -- SSA-22a Lyman $\alpha$ blob 1 (LAB1).
 LAB\,1 lives in one of the most overdense regions known at $z=3.1$.
-This region, refereed to as the SSA 22 proto-cluster, shows a significant density peak of Lyman break galaxies \citep{Steidel1998,Steidel2003,Saez2015}, Lyman $\alpha$ emitting galaxies \citep[LAEs,][]{Hayashino2004,Yamada2012}, sub-mm galaxies \citep{Tamura2009}, AGNs \citep{Lehmer2009b,Alexander2016}, and also LABs \citep{Matsuda2004,Matsuda2011}.
-Interestingly, with an estimated cluster mass of 2-4$\times10^{14}$M$_\odot$, the SSA\,22 proto-cluster may actually be an unique structure within the horizon \citep{Kubo2015}.
+This region, referred to as the SSA 22 proto-cluster, shows a significant density peak of Lyman break galaxies \citep{Steidel1998,Steidel2003,Saez2015}, Lyman $\alpha$ emitting galaxies \citep[LAEs,][]{Hayashino2004,Yamada2012}, sub-mm galaxies \citep{Tamura2009}, AGNs \citep{Lehmer2009b,Alexander2016}, and also LABs \citep{Matsuda2004,Matsuda2011}.
+Interestingly, with an estimated cluster mass of 2-4$\times10^{14}$M$_\odot$, the SSA\,22 proto-cluster may actually be a unique structure within the horizon \citep{Kubo2015}.